elmahio/documentation/docs/cli-import.md

                                     'iis' for IIS Log File Format --filename <filename> (REQUIRED)  Defines the path and filename of the file to import from.
 Ex. " --filename C:\myDirectory\log.txt" --dateFrom <dateFrom>             Defines the Date from which the logs start.
-Ex. " --dateFrom 2023-03-06" --dateTo <dateTo>                 Defines the Date from which the logs end.
-Ex. " --dateTo 2023-03-13" -?, -h, --help                    Show help and usage information
+Ex. " --dateFrom 2024-09-23" --dateTo <dateTo>                 Defines the Date from which the logs end.
+Ex. " --dateTo 2024-09-30" --proxyHost <proxyHost>           A hostname or IP for a proxy to use to call elmah.io --proxyPort <proxyPort>           A port number for a proxy to use to call elmah.io -?, -h, --help                    Show help and usage information
 ```